90's Equivalents of the 80's

 "Lloyd Christmas" = "Pee-Wee Herman"

-Two lovably dorky gents who both need to see a tailor (Lloyd in the orange tux, Pee-Wee with the gray suit)and visit a styling parlor (Lloyd's bowl haircut vs Pee-Wee's goofy crew cut.
-Both Pee-Wee and the Lloyd-meister had run ins with big bullies (Lloyd tangled with Sea Bass while Pee-We locked horns with Francis) and went on cross-country trips (Lloyd went to take Mary her briefcase while Pee-Wee went to search for his bike.
+Two lovably dorky gents who both need to see a tailor (Lloyd in the Orange tux, Pee-Wee with the Gray suit)and visit a styling parlor (Lloyd's bowl haircut vs Pee-Wee's goofy crew cut.
+Both Pee-Wee and the Lloyd-Meister had run ins with big bullies (Lloyd tangled with Sea Bass while Pee-We locked horns with Francis) and went on cross-country trips (Lloyd went to take Mary her briefcase while Pee-Wee went to search for his bike.
 Both boys also had a penchant for goofy oversized grooming aids (Pee-Wee's giant toothbrush versus the electric sander for Lloyd's pedicure) Nuff said.

 "General Motor's EV-1" = "1981 DeLorean DMC-12"

-Both were called the car of the future, and both sold about the same: only a few thousand.
+Both were called the car of the future, and both sold about the same only a few thousand.

 "Travel Plazas" = "Stuckey's "